agick/stm32tutorials/Chapter 7. BLE - Bluetooth mobile communication/README.md

 ### Sending ECG data through BLE

 We will now look at how we can transfer a uint32_t value using the example code.
 We could add a new service and characteristic for this purpose, but for simplicity we will use a already existing characterisitic and just change the pressure value that is being transfered.
 For our input we will add a ECG sensor to PB0, which corresponds to ADC_IN8.
+We are using the AD8232 along with the leads and electrodes that came with the sensorchip.
+Making a portable ECG device can be useful in poor areas where access to a regular ECG measurement is difficult to get access to.
 The sensor is shown below.

 <p align="center">
     <img src = "Images/ad8232.jpeg">